microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 Let's continue using the same approach to expose the deposit method.
 In this case, we'd like to add money to the account we have in memory.
 So every time we call the `Deposit()` method, the balance should increase.

-Create a `deposit()` function in the main program that gets the account number from the query string, validates that the account exist in the `accounts` map, validates that the amount to deposit is a valid number, and then calls the `Deposit()` method, like this:
+Add a `deposit()` function in the main program that gets the account number from the query string, validates that the account exist in the `accounts` map, validates that the amount to deposit is a valid number, and then calls the `Deposit()` method, like this:

 ```go
 func deposit(w http.ResponseWriter, req *http.Request) {